 We also have a smaller caravan currently in the car park adjacent to our house, that we use occasionally when we have more than one couple or person.

 Again, we always talk to you about your preferences and are clear beforehand about what accommodation is available.

-I'd like to think that we're a friendly family and part of a friendly local community.
-We enjoy meeting new people and sharing experiences and knowledge on both sides.
 As I'm currently pretty busy, I prefer to host people who are reasonably independent, don't mind a certain amount of chaos and have a good sense of humour!

-I have no problem hosting non-native English speakers, but I should warn you that, despite my best efforts, I do tend to talk fast and I have limited time to practice English with you, so I'm probably a better host for intermediate speakers of English (unless you speak French or possibly Greek; in which case we'll probably get by).
+I have no problem hosting non-native English speakers, but I should warn you that, despite my best efforts, I do tend to talk fast and I have limited time to practice English with you, so I'm probably a better host for intermediate speakers of English (unless you speak French or possibly Spanish or Greek; in which case we'll probably get by).